Submissions

 Reviews

 Reviews of books, films, TV shows, podcasts, or other media that connect cultural content to political analysis.
-Not just “did I like this?”, but rather, “what does this tell us about power, representation, and society?”
+We’re not looking for just a simple “did I like this movie?”
+We want reviews that ask questions such as: “What does this tell us about power, representation, and society?”
 (1,000-1,500 words)

 Example reviews: